AniketGurav/LCF-ABSA/README.md

 # LCF-ABSA
-This is the up-to-date version which transferred pytorch-pretrained-bert to pytorch-transformers, andaAn earlier version of LCF-BERT models can be found at [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch)
+This is the up-to-date version which transferred pytorch-pretrained-bert to pytorch-transformers, and an earlier version of LCF-BERT models can be found at [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch)

 > Pytorch Implementations.